 “They’re all heroes,” Stacy said.
 “People were in place to help him out.
 Geno and Casey — I don’t have the words to say how grateful I am to them.
 You had Officer Hillesheim and Sergeant Gaul and Sergeant McCuen and the police force and the ambulance crew.
 And then all the doctors and everyone else involved.
 This was right out of a feel-good movie.”

 The end of that movie would include a part about how Triston’s friends have opened up about what it was like that day, filling him in on what he missed.
 They even joke about parts of it, according to Kari.

-Lais would recount in this movie how cool it was, considering all that had happened, to be able to send Triston a happy birthday text this November when he turned 15.
+Lais would recount in this movie how cool it was, considering all that had happened, to be able to send Triston a happy birthday text months later when he turned 15.